Particular/docs.particular.net/security-advisories/msmq-permissions.md

 ### Risk Mitigation

-If it is not possible to upgrade all endpoints that are using the affected version of NServiceBus, the following can be used as a **temporary workaround**:
+If it is not possible to upgrade all endpoints that are using the affected version of NServiceBus, the following can be used as a **risk mitigation**:

- * Schedule a task that removes access rights to queues managed by NServiceBus for Anonymous and Everyone accounts after each endpoint restart.
+ * Configure MSMQ [auditing](https://msdn.microsoft.com/en-us/library/ms705046.aspx) for queues managed by NServiceBus and monitor the [security log](https://technet.microsoft.com/en-us/library/cc731826.aspx) for unauthorized access.

 ### Fix